asachs01/kegPi/README.md

+**NOTE**:
+This is using Sensu Core, which is an older version of Sensu.
+I'm in the process of updating this to use Sensu Go, but this will be a while yet.
+So, feel free to use this, but YMMV when it comes to the monitoring part.

 # KegPi

 Greetings, fellow traveler!
 This repo is for everything I have about the KegPi, including my talk.
 Here's what you'll find here: